 - a.
 A foul is hit that is not caught.
 Runners return and the umpire shall not put the ball in play until all runners have retouched their bases; - b.
-A ball is illegally batted (see 1-12-b PENALTY and 7-10); - A coach intentionally interferes with a thrown ball (see Rule 2-Interference and 8-3-j); - d.
-If a batter swings and misses a pitch and the backswing is so forceful that it hits the catcher as the pitch is caught, or if the batter hits the ball again, the pitch shall be called a strike, the ball is dead (no interference) and no runner shall advance on the play; - If the follow-through hits the catcher and occurs in a situation where the batter normally would become a runner because of a third strike not held by the catcher, the ball shall be dead and the batter declared out.
+A ball is illegally batted (see 1-12-b PENALTY and 7-10); - c.
+A coach intentionally interferes with a thrown ball (see Rule 2 Interference and 8-3-j); - d.
+If a batter swings and misses a pitch and carries the bat all the way around and, in the umpire's judgment, unintentionally hits the catcher or the ball in back of him on the backswing, it shall be called a strike only (not interference).
+The ball will be dead, however, and no runner shall advance on the play. - 1) If the follow-through hits the catcher and occurs in a situation where the batter normally would become a runner because of a third strike not held by the catcher, the ball shall be dead and the batter declared out.
 No runner shall advance. - 2) If the catcher is in the act of making a throw to retire a runner and the batter is in the batter's box and his normal follow-through unintentionally strikes the catcher or the ball while the catcher is in the act of throwing, "Time" is called and runners return (unless the catcher's initial throw retires the runner). - e.
-A fair-hit ball touches a runner in fair territory before touching an infielder or an umpire and before passing an infielder who has a chance to make a play on the ball, other than the pitcher.
-The runner who is touched by the fair ball is out, and no other runner may advance or score, except when forced. - Note: If a fair ball goes through or by an infielder and touches a runner immediately in back of him or touches the runner after having been deflected by a fielder, the umpire shall not declare the runner out for being touched by a batted ball.
+A fair ball touches a runner in fair territory before touching any infielder including the pitcher or an umpire and before passing an infielder (other than the pitcher) who has a chance to make a play on the ball.
+The runner who is touched by the fair ball is out, and no other runner may advance or score, except when forced. - Note: If a fair ball goes through or by an infielder and touches a runner immediately in back of him or touches the runner after having been deflected by any fielder including the pitcher, the umpire shall not declare the runner out for being touched by a batted ball.
 In making such a decision, the umpire must be convinced that the ball passed through, or by, the infielder and that no other infielder had a chance to make a play on the ball.